How to Quit Losing Clients by Knowing What They Really Want with Chantell Glenville

 What Do You Need to Do to Quit Losing Clients

 Have you ever lost a client even though you’ve done great work for them?
 Puzzled as to why your “bad client” is so bad?
 This episode is all about what clients really want, from the woman who literally wrote the book.
-Learn all about maintaining good client relationships, plus managing and training an amazing account service team that helps grow agency business.
+Learn all about maintaining good client relationships, how to quit losing clients, plus managing and training an amazing account service team that helps grow agency business.

 In this episode, we’ll cover: